Esperanto grammar: Aspect

 Germanan kaj francan lingvojn mi ellernis en infaneco (I learned French and German in childhood).

 Copula

 The verb esti (to be) is both the copula ("X is Y") and the existential ("there is") verb.
 As a copula linking two noun phrases, it causes neither to take the accusative case.
 Therefore, unlike the situation with other verbs, word order with esti can be semantically important: compare hundoj estas personoj (dogs are people) and personoj estas hundoj (people are dogs).

 Existential verbs do not use dummy pronouns.
 Thus, the phrase estas pomo (there is an apple) does not contain a leading pronoun, as does its English translation.

 One sometimes sees esti-plus-adjective rendered as a verb: la ĉielo estas blua as la ĉielo bluas (the sky is blue).
 This is a stylistic rather than grammatical change in the language, as the more economical verbal forms were always found in poetry.
+(Note: However, the reverse — changing verbs to adjectives — does not behave in the same way: Morti (to die) does not have the same meaning as esti morta (to be dead).)

 Participles

 Participles are verbal derivatives.
 In Esperanto, there are six forms: